 Golf Pick 'Em is back for another season of picks and prizes in the NBC Sports Predictor app.

-The free-to-play game returns in 2021, kicking off this week with the Waste Management Phoenix Open.
-Each week participants will choose between a series of head-to-head matchups as well as selecting an overall tournament champion and winning score.
+The free-to-play game has returned in 2021 and continues this week with the Honda Classic.
+Each week participants will choose between a series of head-to-head matchups, plus select an overall tournament champion and winning score.

-Players can compete for weekly cash prizes, with a $50,000 jackpot available for any participants who earn a perfect score (increasing up to $100,000 during the biggest events of the year).
+Participants can compete for weekly cash prizes, with a $50,000 jackpot available for any participants who earn a perfect score (increasing up to $100,000 during some of the biggest events of the year).
 There will also be at least $1,000 awarded each week in cash and prizes, even if there is no player with a perfect score.

-Here's a look at some of the keys to this week's set of eight matchups at TPC Scottsdale, as the Tour heads east to Arizona:
+Here's a look at some of the keys to this week's set of ten matchups at PGA National, as the Tour wraps up a four-week stay in the Sunshine State: